Cambrian Archaeological Association: Late Victorian period to the end of the First World War

 By the early 1880s few of the original members or the association were still active.
-Cardale Babbington resigned as chairman of the General Committee in 1884, and was replaced by Archdeacon D R Thomas, who remained as chairman until 1916.
+Cardale Babbington resigned as chairman of the General Committee in 1884, and was replaced by Archdeacon D. R. Thomas, who remained as chairman until 1916.
 New figures included John Rhys, who had become Professor of Celtic at Oxford in 1877.
 The emphasis changes slightly with more emphasis on Celtic studies and Alfred Neobard Palmer, who contributed articles on the local history of the Wrexham area and the medieval borough of Holt.
-The great Welsh historian, SirJ E Lloyd joined the association in 1896.
+The great Welsh historian, Sir J. E. Lloyd joined the association in 1896.
 The greatest impact was made by John Romilly Allen whose family came from Narberth in Pembrokeshire.
 Romilly Allen joined the Cambrian Archaeological Association in 1875, was elected a member of the general committee in 1877, became one of two editors of its Journal in 1889, and was sole editor from 1892 until his death in 1907.
 Romilly Allen was to replace Westwood (who died in 1893) as the acknowledged expert on inscribed and sculptured stones of the post Roman period and his researches in Scotland are even better known than those he undertook in Wales.
-Romilly Allen campaigned for a Welsh National Museum and wrote scathing criticisms when antiquities were acquired by British Museum; the Grosvenor Museum in Chester purchased some Bronze Age Urns from North Wales and particularly when the Late Iron Age Trawsfynydd Tankard was removed to Liverpool Museum.
+Romilly Allen campaigned for a Welsh National Museum and wrote scathing criticisms when antiquities were acquired by British Museum; the Grosvenor Museum in Chester purchased some Bronze Age urns from North Wales and particularly when the Late Iron Age Trawsfynydd Tankard was removed to Liverpool Museum.
 It was fitting that the National Museum of Wales was granted its foundation charter in 1907, the year of Romilly Allen's death.

 Romilly Allen was also very adverse to what he perceived as other bodies interfering in Welsh matters.
 In 1886 the Cambrians launched an appeal to sponsor an excavation at Strata Florida.
-The Cistercian Abbey had been taken into 'guardianship' by the association and the intention was to provide a plan of the abbey and to make it accessible for visitors.
+The Cistercian Abbey had been taken into "guardianship" by the association and the intention was to provide a plan of the abbey and to make it accessible for visitors.
 The excavation were placed in the hands of Stephen Williams and he started work in June 1887.
-The excavations did not find favour with J W Willis-Bund, who was the local secretary of the Society of Antiquaries for South Wales.
-Bund denigrated William's work, alleging 'the mischief likely to be done if the excavations were continued without the direction of some competent person'.
+The excavations did not find favour with J. W. Willis-Bund, who was the local secretary of the Society of Antiquaries for South Wales.
+Bund denigrated William's work, alleging "the mischief likely to be done if the excavations were continued without the direction of some competent person".
 This was not taken well by the association, but St John Hope, the Assistant Secretary of the Antiquaries gave advice and was able to mediate.
 Later, Romilly Allen, as editor of Archaeologia Cambrensis, commented that "the Cambrian Archaeological Association has always shown itself willing to receive advice courteously offered, but it can never admit the contention that the Society of Antiquaries has the right to send its officials to Wales to dictate how explorations should be conducted".